pavlila/lol-intra-league-predictor/README.md

                - The raw statistics for Wins (W) and Losses (L) were removed after computing the win rate percentage (winrate%)

-  - After merging the data as described in the next part [Team-Match Linking Logic](#team-match-linking-logic)

-    - Create difference and ratio features from the team's data, then remove the individual team columns.
-This encourages the model to learn from the differences between teams rather than individual team stats, so it does not matter which team is labeled A or B

-    - Generate mirror matches to improve generalization.
-For most of the data, it does not matter whether a team is listed first or second (this is what I aimed to achieve)

 ## Team-Match Linking Logic

 The team–match linking logic is separated into three distinct cases: